exasol/transformers-extension/doc/user_guide/invoke_models.md

 ### AI Classify Extended

 This UDF classifies the input text into classes defined by the user.
-The provided classes do not have to be known by to the model.
+The provided classes do not have to be known during the original model training.

 The UDF takes candidate labels as a comma-separated string and generates probability scores for each predicted label.